Dacia Sandero Stepway (2013-present)

 If you want the best engine under the bonnet of your Sandero Stepway, the 0.9-litre TCe 90 taken straight out of a Renault Clio is a no-brainer.
 It's the most powerful, making this car actually feel a little more exciting to drive, but it doesn't sacrifice a great deal in terms of efficiency.
 Accelerating from 0-62mph takes 11.1 seconds, while WLTP fuel economy figures sit at 44.3mpg with CO2 emissions of 141g/km.

 The final curve ball in this engine range is the inclusion of the LPG (liquefied petroleum gas) TCe 100 Bi-Fuel.
 This engine comes with two fuel tanks, one for standard unleaded, and a second for the low cost LPG.
-The idea is that the engine can run off either fuel, a feature that essentially works to reduce fuel consumption and CO2 emissions.
+The idea is that the engine can run off either fuel, a feature that essentially works to reduce CO2 emissions and optimise fuel consumption.
 It does make for cheaper running costs, but it is something of an alternative choice that may or may not be of interest to you.
 Performance figures are yet to confirmed by Dacia either, so it's something of an unknown quantity.

 Dacia Sandero Stepway Trims